busi07k/Cybersecurity-BegginnerGuide2026/Fundamentals.md

 * 🟢 **Read (HTB Academy):** [Information Security Foundations](https://academy.hackthebox.com/module/details/73)
 *(A 100% free module to reinforce the concepts of risk, threats, and security controls).*

-**If you complete this successfully, you will have an amazing foundation in cybersecurity.**
+**If you complete this successfully, you will have an amazing foundation in general cybersecurity.**

 ---